MicrosoftDocs/altspace-vr/altspace-vr/faqs/app-version.md

 ms.date: 02/10/2021
 ms.topic: article
 ms.localizationpriority: high
-keywords:
+keywords: app version
 ---

 # Finding the AltspaceVR app version

-In the course of troubleshooting an issue, you may be asked what version of the AltspaceVR app you are currently running.
+In the course of troubleshooting an issue, you may be asked what version of the AltspaceVR app you're currently running.

 ## In AltspaceVR